bennyb0y/internet-monitoring/README.md

 Here's a quick start to stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with  [blackbox-exporter](https://github.com/prometheus/blackbox_exporter) and [prometheus-speedtest](https://github.com/jeanralphaviles/prometheus_speedtest) to collect and graph home network connections and speed.

 ## Pre-requisites
 Before we get started installing the Prometheus stack.
 Ensure you install the latest version of docker and [docker-compose](https://docs.docker.com/compose/install/) on your Docker RPI.
-This has been tested with Docker Raspberry pi 3+ with raspbian buster.
+This has been tested with Docker on Raspberry pi 3+ with raspbian buster.
 Tuning would be needed for RPI version 4 for 64bit.

 # Quick Start
 run: